 Shown in Figure 3, the Interrupt Log Buffer is a circular 64-word buffer in RAM, residing at address range 0x0180 to 0x01BF.
 Device logic stores two information words in the buffer for each enabled interrupt that occurs, so buffer size dictates storage for up to 32 interrupt events.
-After the 32nd, 64th, 96th,... interrupt occurs, the buffer address pointer (bits 8:0 in register 0x000A) "wraps around" to buffer start address 0x0180 and subsequent interrupts overwrite previously stored interrupt information (see "Interrupt Count & Log Address Register (0x000A)" on page 35).
+After the 32nd, 64th, 96th,... interrupt occurs, the buffer address pointer (bits 8:0 in register 0x000A) "wraps around" to buffer start address 0x0180 and subsequent interrupts overwrite previously stored interrupt information (see "Interrupt Count & Log Address Register (0x000A)" on page 31).

 Interrupt logic stores two words in the Interrupt Log Buffer for each enabled interrupt that occurs: an Interrupt Identification Word and an Interrupt Address Word.
-The Interrupt Identification Word (IIW) identifies the occurring interrupt type (MT or RT) using the same format as the three low order bits in the "Hardware Pending Interrupt Register (0x0006)", and the interrupt itself by matching bits [15:3] to the applicable Pending Interrupt Register.
+The Interrupt Identification Word (IIW) identifies an RT interrupt by setting RTIP bit 2 in the "Hardware Pending Interrupt Register (0x0006)", and the interrupt itself by matching bits [15:3] to the applicable Pending Interrupt Register.
 More than one bit may be asserted in an Interrupt Identification Word.
 For example, IBR (interrupt broadcast received) and MERR (interrupt message error) can occur for the same RT message.
-One assertion of the INT output pin alerts the host when concurrent message interrupts occur.
+One assertion of the $\overline{\text{INT}}$ output pin alerts the host when concurrent message interrupts occur.

 The log buffer Interrupt Address Word varies, depending on the interrupt type.
 Hardware interrupts are not directly linked with command or message processing.
 Hardware interrupts write an Interrupt Address Word value of 0x0000, except when a RAMPF (RAM Parity Fail) interrupt occurs (see Table 4 below).
-For SMT interrupts, the Interrupt Address Word (IAW) identifies the message in which the interrupt occurred.
 For RT interrupts, the Interrupt Address Word (IAW) identifies the start location of the Descriptor Table entry for the message in which the interrupt occurred: